Surgical approach (typical uses of lithotomy)

 Definition and positioning principles

-- Lithotomy: supine with hips flexed and abducted, knees flexed; legs supported in stirrups/boots; buttocks near table edge for perineal access.
+- Lithotomy: supine with hips flexed and abducted, knees flexed, legs supported in stirrups/boots, buttocks near table edge for perineal access.

 - Core principles: symmetry, avoid excessive hip flexion/abduction/external rotation, avoid pressure on nerves/soft tissue, maintain access to airway/lines, and secure patient (esp.
 Trendelenburg).